Trekking Costs in Nepal

 Trekking in Nepal is an exhilarating experience as you get a chance to get a peek at the cultural values of the local community while you enjoy the beauty of the Himalayas from your breakfast table at the same time.

+Trekking in Nepal is fascinating, so don’t let the trekking costs fool you.
 Plan your next trek with us and we will make sure you enjoy every bit of Nepal.
 If you want to know more about the popular treks of Nepal, please have a look at the below-mentioned packages:

 Our Special Trips